 Most of that day’s events aren’t in dispute: while C Company, US 9th Infantry, were at their morning mess in the coastal village of Balangiga, a force of townspeople augmented by insurrectos (guerrillas operating from the island of Samar’s interior) attacked the 74-man U.S. garrison, killing 48—including all its officers—and wounding all but four.
 The attackers captured around 100 rifles and 25,000 rounds of ammunition, and suffered 28 dead and 22 wounded.
 C Company’s survivors spent two days retreating by dugout and outrigger-type craft, rowing 50+ sea-miles toward an army base at Tacloban.
 Without food, water, or medicine and attacked at least twice more, several of the wounded died en route.

-So why is Balangiga’s legacy so contentious?
+So why is Balangiga’s legacy contentious?
 First and foremost is the ongoing nature of U.S./Philippine relations.
-Depending on the source, either we freed the Philippines from Spanish control, protected it from the Japanese during World War Two, and set it on a course for democracy—or else we broke it, sowing the seeds of political and social dysfunction that still fester today.
-Are we steadfast allies or frenemies?
+Depending on the source, the US either freed the Philippines from Spanish control, protected it from the Japanese during World War Two, and set it on a course for democracy—or else broke it, sowing the seeds of political and social dysfunction that still fester today.
+Are the two countries steadfast allies or frenemies?
 Depending on the day, probably both.

-Fourth, Balangiga was the spark that set off a larger campaign to bring the island of Samar to heel—a campaign infamous for its brutality.
+Fourth, the incident at Balangiga sparked a larger campaign to bring the island of Samar to heel—a campaign infamous for its brutality.
 If waterboarding regained notoriety during the Iraq War, it first entered the U.S. lexicon during the Philippine War and especially on Samar.
 U.S. forces, who’d learned the “water cure” from Filipino scouts (who in turn had learned it from the Spanish) employed this and other extra-judicial tactics to starve and terrify Samareños into submission.
 Brigadier General Jacob H. “Howling Mad” Smith set the tone for this campaign in his apocryphal orders to Major Littleton Waller:

 I want no prisoners.
 I wish you to kill and burn; the more you kill and burn, the better it will please me… The interior of Samar must be made a howling wilderness… 2